How Buyers Can Get the Best Deal on a Home in a Seller’s Market

 One tool they may use is a market absorption calculator.
 The calculator asks for the number of homes that were sold in the past 12 months in any given area.
 It divides the number by 12 and divides it again into the current number of listings.

-The end result tells you how many months it will take to sell all the remaining homes or inventory that is for sale in that area.
+The result tells you how many months it will take to sell all the remaining homes or inventory for sale in that area.
 If the number is low, it’s a seller’s market.
 If it’s high, it’s a buyer’s market.

 Another measurement you can take is the sales price to list ratio.
 If the ratio is over 100%, it means it’s a hot market for sellers.
 If it’s just under 100, it’s a seller’s market.
-If the percentage is in the ’80s, buyers will have a field day.
+Buyers will have a field day if the percentage is in the ’80s.

 Make your best offer upfront